Research Librarian for Teaching and Learning Initiatives

 Alexandra (Alex) Rihm joined Burke Library's Research and Instructional Design team in Summer 2014 as the Research & First Year Experience Librarian.
 She has had a blast working with first year students and the faculty who teach them and is excited to expand her role by taking on the new title of Research Librarian for Teaching & Learning Initiatives.

 Originally from Washington DC, Alex lived most recently in Seattle where she earned her MLIS at the University of Washington while working as a reference and instruction assistant at UW's undergraduate library.
 She received B.A. degrees in Hispanic Studies and International Affairs from Lewis & Clark College in Portland, Oregon.

-Outside of work Alex enjoys cooking, reading and hanging out with her partner Carl, their daughter, and cat.
+Outside of work Alex enjoys cooking, reading, and spending time with her family.

 Current Interests and Activities

 Alex works to support the courses in the First Year Course program and integrates library services across campus by partnering with Academic Resource Centers and other campus stakeholders to involve the library in all aspects of the First Year Experience.

 Weds 11 a.m.-7 p.m.

 and by appointment